pkamble35/employee-tracker/README.md

 # Employee Tracker
-This is command line application which  generates Readme file based on users inputs.
+This is command line application for managing a company's employees using node, inquirer, and MySQL.
 ## Table of Contents
 ==================================
 * [Installation](#Installation)